-- T is complete. - Every node u in T corresponds to a distinct integer in S-the integer is called the key of u (and is stored at u). - If u is an internal node, the key of u is smaller than those of its child nodes.
+- T is complete. - Every node u in T stores a distinct integer in S, called the key of u. - If u is an internal node, the key of u is smaller than those of its child nodes.

 Note:

 - Condition 2 implies that T has n nodes. - Condition 3 implies that the key of u is the smallest in the subtree of u.